This page describes how to globally configure ESB Transports. It contains the following sections:

-WSO2 products do not use the HTTP/S servlet transport configurations that are in
+WSO2 products do not use the HTTP/S servlet transport configurations that are in the

 axis2.xml file.
-Instead, they use Tomcat-level servlet transport configurations in
+Instead, they use Tomcat-level servlet transport configurations in the

-Given below is an example of the JMS transport receiver configuration in the axis2.xml file.
+Following is an example of the JMS transport receiver configuration in the axis2.xml file.

 transportReceiver> has the following attributes and elements: